How To Make Wisconsin Cheddar Beer Soup

 Nothing says hearty and rich like a soup filled with cream, beer and-of course-enough cheese to sink the Titanic.
 Therefore, we would like to introduce the dish highlight of the day-the Wisconsin cheddar and beer soup.
 We know the combination might sound a little strange-kind of like fried cheese curds and ranch dressing-but this soup has all the right components to make it a contender for most delicious soup.
 We are that serious about this.
 It’s especially best when you get the two main ingredients from a Wisconsin source but when all else fails-always remember that Miller is just as much a Milwaukee staple as any craft brewery.
 An assortment of veggies and other ingredients-like mustard and chicken broth-help bring out the best in all the staple flavors.
 Pair the soup with some brats and a bit of Violent Femmes for a true Wisconsin meal that would make Captain Pabst happy.

-Follow along with our online culinary school chef as he shows you how to make a good ol’ fashioned Wisconsin beer and cheddar soup.
+Follow along to make a good ol’ fashioned Wisconsin beer and cheddar soup.

 WISCONSIN CHEDDAR & BEER SOUP RECIPE

 4 oz.
 Unsalted butter